Q: Do I have to belong to an underrepresented minority to apply for this fellowship?

 A: Yes.
 You are still eligible to apply if you are transitioning for a career in academia.

 Q: I will finish my doctorate next year.
 Am I still eligible to apply this fall?

 A: You should expect to complete your doctorate on or before September 1 of the year following your application.
 You will have to present evidence that you have completed all the requirements for the Ph.D. when the fellowship begins.

 Q: What is the application deadline?

-A: The application is made available in early October.
-The deadline for submitting the online application through Interfolio is November 13.
+A: The deadline for submitting the online application through Interfolio is October 28, 2019.
 The deadline for reference letters is the same as the application deadline.

 Q: When are the final decisions announced?

 A: Final decisions are announced on or about February 15.

 Q: How do I find a faculty mentor?